Moving Day for Native Bees

 You can easily move, or transition, your bees from these nesting materials to fresh and easy-to-open nesting holes.

-How to Move to a New Bee Home:
+How to Move your bees to a New Bee Home:

 Now your bees will be nesting inside of nesting holes that are healthier for bees because they are breathable, the right size, the right depth, and they are easy to open or replace every year!